CHendrick00/sp-nnlc-docker/README.md

 # sp-nnlc-docker

 ## Quickstart Guide
-1. Follow the installation instructions for your host OS: [Installation](#installation)
+1. Follow the installation instructions for your host OS to create the sp-nnlc-docker container: [Installation](#installation)
-2.
+2. Add rlogs to the /data/rlogs directory

 ## Features